cfw-guide/ios.cfw.guide/_pages/en_US/updating-to-12.5.md

 ---
 title: Updating to 12.5
 permalink: /updating-to-12-5
+redirect_from:
+  - /updating-to-12-4-9
 ---

 {% include toc title="Table of Contents" %}

 ## Required Reading

-Checkra1n is compatible with the latest signed version of iOS, 12.5, for A7/A8.
+Checkra1n and Chimera are both compatible with the latest signed version of iOS, 12.5, for A7/A8.
 {: .notice--primary}

 If you have installed update blocking via tvOS Beta profiles, you must first remove that profile before updating.
 If you don't know what this means, ignore this.